Miltonly/Streets/Restivo Lane

 How far is Restivo Lane from Toronto?

-The drive to the Milton GO station takes about ten minutes, and the train to Union Station runs roughly an hour.
-Total door-to-door is around 70 minutes.
+The drive to Milton GO Station takes about ten minutes, and the GO train runs to Union Station in roughly 60 minutes.
+Total door-to-door is under 70 minutes.

 What's the rental market like on Restivo Lane?

-Three-bedroom townhouses rent around $3,100, and four-bedroom units around $3,300.
-The market leans toward unfurnished, long-term tenancies.
+Three-bedroom townhouses on Restivo Lane rent around $3,100, and four-bedroom units around $3,250.
+The rental market is steady, with tenants typically staying long-term.

 Who is Restivo Lane a good fit for?